shortjared/AutoLee/README.md

 # AutoLee

-**Automated Lee APP (Automatic Primer Press) conversion — ESP32-C6 firmware with touchscreen UI and web control.**
+**Automated Lee APP conversion — ESP32-C6 firmware with touchscreen UI and web control.**

 AutoLee converts a manual Lee APP into a fully automated decapping machine using a stepper motor, sensorless homing, and stallguard jam detection.
 It runs on a tiny 1.47" touchscreen ESP32-C6 module and can also be controlled from any phone/computer via its built-in web interface.